-This working group aims to identify actions for a meaningful collaborative research, and reflect upon the co-development of research questions, frameworks and methodologies that benefit both sectors in terms of research development and impact.
+This working group aims to identify actions for a meaningful collaborative research, and reflect upon the co-development of research questions, frameworks and methodologies that benefit both sectors in research development and impact.

-- Contribution towards the general glossary of terms for the Midlands Culture Forum website to foster a broader understanding of research terminology and language in both Cultural Sector and HE.
+• An online glossary to foster a broader understanding of research terminology for both the Cultural Sector and Higher Education institutions.

 • An online archive of regional case studies of successful collaborative research projects.